ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03-recurrence-relations.md

 <!--
-### Case study: Average-case analysis of Quicksort {#average-analysis-quicksort}
+### Case study: Average-case analysis of Quicksort

 ::: TODO
 - Average-case is **not** a good thing - what are we averaging on?
 :::

-In @sec:complexity-analysis-1, we determined that the average-case analysis of Quicksort had the following recurrence:
+In ..., we determined that the average-case analysis of Quicksort had the following recurrence:

 \begin{align*}